ZeeshanK07/GAME-Bull_and_Cow-UE4-Cpp/README.md

 The final form of the game will be added as a puzzle in Mars Marine in order to hack the computers that open doors.

-The version of the game from the demo video is available to play in the Bull_and_Cow exe folder.